yutianjian/yutianjian.github.io/index.md

 It includes iOS, macOS and tvOS version.

-Its free version is Bridge Exercises Lite, with the same function but it contains ad.

 It‘s for you to practice bridge, and provide you a lot of classic hands to better understand bridge basic play, it includes:
 A good bridge declarer relies on a variety of skills, strategies and techniques, it helps you practice more.

-It's NOT a on-line game, does NOT need internet.

 It's simply a bridge table that you can learn bridge technique, train yourselves, enjoy bridge master's skills at anytime and anywhere, and a perfect product for you to improve your playing skills.